Access to HE Online

 • Understand the effects of interpersonal relationships on the individual

-• Understand the effects of imprisonment on the individual and society
+• Understand the influence of news media on the public perceptions of crime and criminality

 • Understand the roles of the Forensic Psychologist